Examine the leafcutter ants, and maybe even help provide them with leaves.

 Featuring real tools of scientific research, Discovering the Natural World makes learning about living plants and animals an interactive process that will surprise and delight.
 Get curious as you explore interconnected exhibits that help you discover your inner scientist.

-Discovering the Natural World features:
+In the Discovering the Natural World exhibition, you can:

-Animal Scavenger Hunt—Locate animals displayed throughout the exhibition by using careful observation, critical thinking, and detailed recording of information.
+Locate animals displayed throughout the exhibition by using careful observation, critical thinking, and detailed recording of information.